-Family gatherings, magic holiday decorations, the aroma of Christmas pine, cinnamon, and orange… Christmas is a great time for most of us.
+Family gatherings, magic holiday decorations, the aroma of Christmas pine, cinnamon, and orange… Christmas is an excellent time for most of us.
 But it is also always crazy busy between all the holiday parties, shopping, gifts, family traditions, and the list goes on and on!
 And budgeting can get out of hand.
-So you need some life hacks to to make your life easier and more enjoyable during difficult and stressful times.
+So you need some life hacks to make your life easier and more enjoyable during difficult and stressful times.

 #1.
 Drawed tableware and decorations, as well as the easy to clean features, make brown kraft paper a great table cloth choice for big holiday meals:

 #2.
 How Santa left such white, glittery and snowy footprints?

 #3.
 Use ribbon to hang Christmas ball ornaments from a light fixture to get a Christmas chandelier:

 See the full Tutorial at: brassyapple.com

 #4.
 Tree clippings are one of the most frequently used Christmas decoration.
 There is a simple way to extend those fresh greens.
 Just wrap the cut stems with wet paper towels and tuck into a small baggie:

 #5.
 Reuse and paint your leftover Halloween pumpkins to make snowmen:

 #6.
 Dress up your walls for the holiday season using removable fabric wallpapers:

 Use a paste of cornstarch and water to make temporary fabric wallpaper.